0sureshyadav0/glass_nav_bar/README.md

 ## 🔧 Customization
 - The GlassNavBar widget allows for customization of the appearance of the nav bar by adjusting the colors of icons and text based on the selected index.
 - You can also adjust the shape of the nav bar by modifying the borderRadius in the ClipRRect.

+## 🌏 License
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/0sureshyadav0/glass_nav_bar/blob/master/LICENSE 'MIT License') file for details.
 ## 🤝 Contributions
-If you'd like to contribute to this project, feel free to fork the repository, create a new branch, and submit a pull request.
+If you'd like to contribute to this project, feel free to fork the repository, create a new branch, and submit a pull request [here](https://github.com/0sureshyadav0/glass_nav_bar 'GitHub Repo').
 Any improvements or fixes are welcome!